Wixel/GUMP/README.markdown

 *ARRAY* containing the successfully validated and filtered data when the validation is successful

-*FALSE* when the validation has failed
+*BOOLEAN* False when the validation has failed

 `validate()` returns one of two types:

-*AN ARRAY* containing key names and validator names when data does not pass the validation.
+*ARRAY* containing key names and validator names when data does not pass the validation.

 You can use this array along with your language helpers to determine what error message to show.

-*A BOOLEAN* value of TRUE if the validation was successful.
+*BOOLEAN* value of TRUE if the validation was successful.

 `filter()` returns the exact array structure that was parsed as the `$input` parameter, the only difference would be the filtered data.